DOAJ/doaj-docs/feature/3647_export_ris/data_models/IncomingAPIArticle.md

 # IncomingArticleDO

-The JSON structure of the model is as follows but note that for new applications, everything in the admin tag should be removed:
+The JSON structure of the model is as follows:

 ```json
 {